Queenstown fun for families

 If you are travelling with teenagers make sure you check out the more than 30 kilometres of mountain biking trails at Queenstown bike park.

-So I am way too chicken to take on bungy but it doesn't mean it isn't fun to watch all the other crazy people launch themselves from the Kawarau bridge platform into the rocky gorge.
+So I am a humongous chicken and would never take on bungy but it doesn't mean it isn't fun to watch all the other crazy people launch themselves from the Kawarau bridge platform into the rocky gorge.
 It is the birthplace of bungee after all!

 If your kids are taller than 1 metre and up for a thrill then a ride on the shotover jet boats is sure to please.
 Weaving through the river canyon is a test of precision for the driver and an even bigger test of courage for passengers.